kube-logging/logging-operator/README.md

 </p>

-# logging-operator v2
+# Logging operator

 Logging operator for Kubernetes based on Fluentd and Fluent-bit.

+The Logging operator automates the deployment and configuration of a Kubernetes logging pipeline.
+The operator configures a fluent-bit daemonset for collecting container logs from the node file system.
+Fluent-bit enriches the logs with Kubernetes metadata and transfers them to fluentd.
+Fluentd receives, filters, and transfer logs to multiple outputs.
+Your logs will always be transferred on authenticated and encrypted channels.

 ## What is this operator for?

-This operator helps you to pack together logging information with your applications.
-With the help of Custom Resource Definition you can describe the behaviour of your application within its charts.
-The operator does the rest.
+This operator helps you bundle logging information with your applications: you can describe the behavior of your application in its charts, the Logging operator does the rest.

 <p align="center"><img src="docs/img/logging_operator_flow.png" ></p>

 ## Feature highlights

 - [x] Namespace isolation
 - [x] Native Kubernetes label selectors
 - [x] Secure communication (TLS)
 - [x] Configuration validation